RevoU-FSSE-2/week-14-mnajmytsss/README.md

 The project offers users the ability to navigate between form steps.
 Users can easily return to a previous step to make corrections if necessary, providing a better user experience and reducing errors in form completion.

+## I've already test all the text/label that exist in every pages

+you can try the unit test by download all the packages that exist on the package.json on dev.dependencies and type ```pnpm run test``` on your terminal then enter!

 In summary, this project is a web application that simplifies the registration process for users by guiding them through predefined steps, requiring valid information, and providing helpful feedback throughout the process.
 <br>
 <img src="../week-13-mnajmytsss/src/assets/123.png">